 Each year all of our crew enter into a comprehensive pre-season training schedule, designed to ensure that everyone on the team knows precisely what is required of them, both in their roles and the standards they must meet.
 Training includes fork lift training, airfreight accreditation, first aid, basic electrical, truck washing and paddock etiquette, plus leadership for the management team.
 Etiquette is difficult to teach, but it’s paramount to our being accepted in the paddock and meeting our customers’ and our own standards.

-While on-event, there is often no management level between our crew and our customers, and the first-hand nature of this relationship means we much be able to trust our people.
+While on-event, there is often no management level between our crew and our customers, and the first-hand nature of this relationship means we must be able to trust our people.
 Our training is designed to provide them with the tools to deal confidently with any situation.

 In the run-up to the start of the season we undertake meticulous planning, taking care of every last detail and ensuring that every potential scenario is considered and procedures put in place to handle them.
 And if something unexpected occurs, we have a process for that, too.